reforia/reforia.github.io/_posts/unreal/engine/2024-12-21-bpvm-bytecode-I.md

 we can see that upon calling `FKismetEditorUtilities::CreateBlueprint()` it immediately creates a UBlueprint instance, and set the `NewBP->ParentClass` to `ParentClass` (ACustomClass in this case).
 That's why some of the other documents were saying the created blueprint is a subclass of `ACustomClass`.
 This statement is technically incorrect, because it's actually just a UBlueprint object, with a `ParentClass` pointer pointing to `ACustomClass`.

 ### UBlueprintGeneratedClass
-It's also important to note that when executing the Blueprint's logic in a cooked package, we're not directly running the UBlueprint object created (Since it only exist in editor).
-Instead, we're executing a compiled version of that UBlueprint object, known as `UBlueprintGeneratedClass`.
+As mentioned before, when executing the Blueprint's logic, we're not directly running the UBlueprint object created (Since it only exist in editor).
+Instead, we're executing compiled bytecode stored in a compiled version of that `UBlueprint` object, known as `UBlueprintGeneratedClass`.

-`UBlueprintGeneratedClass` is a runtime class generated from the Blueprint by the Blueprint Editor*.
-It consolidates and optimizes the logic defined in the visual graph, making it the actual class instance executed during the game's runtime.

->*Technically, the Blueprint Editor initiates the generation of `UBlueprintGeneratedClass`, but that's just a placeholder.
+>Technically, the Blueprint Editor initiates the generation of `UBlueprintGeneratedClass`, but that's just a placeholder.
 The actual compilation work is handled by `FKismetCompilerContext`, which compiles the visual scripting nodes into executable code (bytecode) and write back to `UBlueprintGeneratedClass`.
 {: .prompt-info}

 Just like `UBlueprint` is *NOT* a subclass of `ACustomClass`. `UBlueprintGeneratedClass` is *NOT* a subclass of `ACustomClass`, meaning there's no such thing as: